-How many new homeowners were left scratching their heads when a stand of crocus flowers suddenly popped up in the middle of summer?
+Many new homeowners are left scratching their heads when a stand of crocus flowers suddenly pops up in the middle of summer.
 In fact, many people unfamiliar with the rain lily mistake this flower for the crocus, as they are similar in size and shape.
 There are many reasons you should get to know this underused perennial flower bulb, which will spread abundantly in your flower garden with little or no care.

 While rain lilies can survive periods of drought, you won’t see their flowers until a summer soaking triggers the blooms to appear.
 You can choose to wait out the drought, or irrigate the flowers thoroughly to prompt flowering.